AMSbench: A Comprehensive Benchmark for Evaluating MLLM Capabilities in AMS Circuits: AMSbench Construction

 Accurate identification of elements, connectivity, and ports is fundamental to understanding and analyzing circuits.
 The complexity of element types and their connections in schematics makes this task particularly challenging.
 It requires the MLLM to have a more rigorous perception capability compared to traditional visual counting tasks.

-The analysis tasks in AMSbench primarily assess the MLLMs’ comprehension of circuit schematics.
-This includes recognizing and analyzing the functions of circuits, as well as identifying key functional building blocks within them, as illustrated in Fig.~\ref{fig:panda}(b).
-Additionally, we evaluate the understanding of trade-offs between different circuit performances by both LLMs and MLLMs.
+The \textbf{analysis} tasks in AMSbench primarily assess the MLLMs’ comprehension of circuit schematics.
+This includes recognizing and analyzing the functions of circuits, as well as identifying key functional building blocks within them, as illustrated in Fig.~\ref{fig:data_collect}.
+Beyond schematic understanding, the analysis tasks also cover other critical aspects of circuit design, such as interpreting signal waveforms, evaluating switching timing, and analyzing layout-related information.
+Additionally, we evaluate the understanding of AMS circuits, such as trade-offs between different circuit performance metrics by both LLMs and MLLMs.
 Accurately analyzing a circuit and its corresponding performance metrics is the foundation for ensuring accurate and effective circuit design.

-The design tasks in our study consider both circuit design and testbench design, as shown in Fig.~\ref{fig:design}.
+The \textbf{design} tasks in our study consider both circuit design and testbench design, as shown in Fig.~\ref{fig:design}.
 Proper circuit design ensures that the functionality meets specifications, while effective testbench design guarantees that the circuit’s performance can be accurately measured and validated.
 These two tasks are central to the AI-driven automation of AMS circuit design.
-In setting up the circuit design tasks, we adopt and expand upon the benchmark established by AnalogCoder~\cite{lai2025analogcoder}.
+In setting up the circuit design tasks, we adopt and expand upon the benchmark established by AnalogCoder~\citep{lai2025analogcoder}.

 \paragraph{Difficulty Levels} We classify the questions into three difficulty levels.
 Specifically, for the \textbf{perception} task, we categorize the difficulty based on the number of elements in the circuit: simple (num < 9), medium ( 9< num < 16), and difficult (num > 16).
 For circuit functionality \textbf{analysis}, we classify the problems according to the circuit type and group them into two levels based on their appearance in educational stages: undergraduate and graduate levels.
 For testing the trade-offs between circuit performances, we assign a classification suitable for engineers.
 For the \textbf{design} task, we classify the circuits based on their complexity into three levels: simple, complex, and system-level circuits.